-The attendance rate for Native American students is consistent with the average of all students.
+Conclusion: The attendance rate for Native American students is consistent with the average of all students.

 Schools have developed and uploaded Attendance Success Plans for each building per PED.
-These plans include: staffed attendance clerk directly supports tribal students; contact with parents made to offer available support; nurse present on campus to reduce unnecessary early dismissal; Native American liaison calls and conducts home visits with families regarding tardy/absences (sends 5-10 day attendance letters) and makes referrals to Tribal Court for truancy, if necessary; weekly attendance drawing to encourage perfect attendance; local field trip for students with perfect attendance or High Honor Roll status.
+These plans include: staffed attendance clerk directly supports tribal students; contact with parents made to offer available support; nurse present on campus to reduce unnecessary early dismissal; Native American liaison calls and conducts home visits with families regarding tardy/absences (sends 5-10 day attendance letters) and makes referrals to Tribal Court for truancy, if necessary; Social Workers work with School Counselors to offer support reaching out to parents for social emotional support for students and families.